How Can You Use the Navient Lawsuit to Get Loan Forgiveness?

 For help with FEDERAL Student Loans: Call the Student Loan Relief Helpline at 1-888-906-3065.
 They will review your case, evaluate your options for switching repayment plans, consolidating your loans, or pursuing forgiveness benefits, then set you up to get rid of the debt as quickly as possible.

 For help with PRIVATE Student Loans: Call McCarthy Law PLC at 1-877-317-0455.
-They will negotiate with your lender to settle your private loans for much less than you owe (typically about 40% your total outstanding balance), then get you a new loan for the much lower, settled amount so you can pay off the old deb, repair your credit and start making much lower monthly payments.
-NOTE: McCarthy Law can ONLY help with Private student loans, so please do not call them if you only have Federal loans.
+They will negotiate with your lender to settle your private loans for much less than you owe, then get you a new loan for the much lower, settled amount.
+NOTE: McCarthy Law can ONLY help with Private student loans.

 If you do decide to call one of these companies and you have a bad experience with either of them, PLEASE make sure to come back and let me know about it in the Comments!